 Zoë Timms, Founding Director

-In 2002, Zoe founded Women’s Education Project (WEP) to help women in South India from the poorest backgrounds succeed in college and careers – careers that would lift their families from poverty forever.
-Together with Kathryn Ugoretz now a board member, Zoe envisioned an organization that would help young women from poor backgrounds succeed in college, a goal few nonprofits target.
+In 2002, Zoë founded Women’s Education Project (WEP) to help women in South India from the poorest backgrounds succeed in college and careers.
+Together with Kathryn Ugoretz, a founding board member, Zoë envisioned an organization that would help young women from poor backgrounds succeed in college, a goal few nonprofits target.

 With the guidance of the local community in Madurai and Hyderabad and the students themselves, Zoë developed the center’s concept: a comprehensive program in a caring, supportive, environment of classrooms, libraries, and computers and gardens.
 Students receive scholarships to college and attend training sessions to gain knowledge of health, environment, finance and civic issues.